AFLplusplus/AFLplusplus/docs/features.md

 # Important features of AFL++

-AFL++ supports llvm from 3.8 up to version 12, very fast binary fuzzing with QEMU 5.1 with laf-intel and redqueen, FRIDA mode, unicorn mode, gcc plugin, full *BSD, Mac OS, Solaris and Android support and much, much, much more.
+AFL++ supports llvm from 3.8 up to version 12, very fast binary fuzzing with QEMU 5.1 with laf-intel and Redqueen, FRIDA mode, unicorn mode, gcc plugin, full *BSD, Mac OS, Solaris and Android support and much, much, much more.

 ## Features and instrumentation